ZZWWLiu/ParkToGo/README.md

     1. get park detail informations using campground API and store them in ParkDetails.json

-    2. cluster those parks based on their details
+    2. classify those parks based on their details(amenities)

+    3. before step 2, we use national parks data as training data

 recommend:

-    1. ask user to rate 5 parks (this may change)
+    1. ask user to pick one favorite park from 5 given parks

-    2. recommend 3 parks based on user's ratings
+    2. recommend 1 national park and 3 state parks based on user's choice

 How to run it: